 An ERP system which is powerfully integrated enables interactions of marketing, sales, quality control and many other areas.
 It eliminates the retyping errors as it would be in a single database.
 It integrates all departments and functions across a company in a single computer system that is able to serve all those different department’s particular needs.

-It works to better integrate each division within the organisation, helping it to function as one unified entity.
-Processes and transactions between different divisions are made smoother and faster, and are less prone to human error.
-But this is not enough on its own – an organisation’s agility and productivity also largely depends on how well it integrates with its whole ecosystem – its partners, suppliers and customers.
-The more integrated the business is both internally and externally, the better its overall performance.
+It works to better integrate each division within the organization, helping it to function as one unified entity.
+Processes and transactions between different divisions are made smoother and faster and are less prone to human error.
+But this is not enough on its own – an organization’s agility and productivity also largely depends on how well it integrates with its whole ecosystem – its partners, suppliers, and customers.
+The more integrated the business is both internally and externally, the better it’s overall performance.

 According to the report published by Aberdeen Group, the leading provider of fact-based research, an effective ERP system leads to these five benefits to SMEs: